 By 2010, the stock stabilizes around $15 and you decide to buy 200 more, tripling your original position to 600 shares and reducing your cost basis to $26.
 Now, if the stock will just go back to $40, you’ll sell it and make a nice gain.

-You wait patiently again for 5 more years and by 2015, General Electric stock is at $27.
-You’re up $4 per share – about 16% cumulatively over 15 years (about 1% annualized).
+You wait patiently again for 5 more years and by 2015, General Electric stock is back to $26.
+You’re at breakeven.
 You would have been better off in a money market fund so you decide to hold the stock for more gains.
 It must go up, right?
 It’s General Electric!

 The next year, the stock reaches $33 in 2016.
 You’re thinking “Finally, it’s moving!”
 You think there are more gains coming and you’ll sell when the stock reaches $40 next year.